seroanalytics/seroviz/proxy/README.md

 The server will not start until the files `/run/proxy/certificate.pem` and `/run/proxy/key.pem` exist - you can get these into the container however you like; the proxy will poll for them and start within a second of them appearing.

+The production SSl key and certificate are stored on the [Vault cloud platform](https://www.hashicorp.com/products/vault).
+You will need an account and to be added to the `seroanalytics` project to access these secrets.

 ## Self-signed certificate

 For testing it is useful to use a self-signed certificate.
 These are not in any way secure.